villano-lab/galactic-spin-W1/paper/paper.md

 # Delivery

 The modules are designed to be presented to students in numeric order as part of a workshop, skipping those marked as "Bonus" as needed to fit the alloted time.
 Students are encouraged to work together to complete the modules and compare their results to one another.
-While working through a module, the organizer(s) *(not the word I want to use but couldn't think of anything else at the time)* of the workshop should be available to answer questions and check in on participants' progress, but they should leave the bulk of the work to the participants themselves.
-If any bonus modules are being skipped, the organizer(s) should suggest these to participants who find they are completing the content at a faster pace than the rest of the room.
+While working through a module, the instructor(s) should be available to answer questions and check in on participants' progress, but they should leave the bulk of the work to the participants themselves.
+If any bonus modules are being skipped, the instructor(s) should suggest these to participants who find they are completing the content at a faster pace than the rest of the room.

 # Story